The French press is an excellent method for brewing coffee. That is; if you do it correctly.

 This brew ratio applies much better to coffee brewed in a conventional coffee machine.
 Because French press coffee is steeped (or a so-called ‘infusion’) it means that you’ll have to use more grams of coffee per liter than otherwise.

 I know that this seems counterintuitive at first.
-Steeping coffee should make it stronger.
-However, when you start thinking about it makes sense.
+Steeping coffee should make it stronger; that would make more sen, right?

 So what brew ratio is suitable for French press?
 Somewhere around 66-70 grams per liter is, but it depends on your personal preference.
 I’d suggest starting with a 1:15 ratio and make it either weaker or stronger according to personal taste.